melissamonk-NOAA/Vermilion_2021/doc/north.md

 all were measured.
 The assessment north of Point Conception includes 467 ages, which is the majority of the vermilion rockfish with available length information (587 total).
-South of Point Conception, 1,283 of the 1,962 vermilion observed and measured were also aged.
+South of Point Conception, 1,283 of the 1,962 vermilion observed and measured were also aged (Table \@ref(tab:age-sample-size)).
 The length compositions by year of vermilion from the WCGBT survey are shown in Figure \@ref(fig:len-data-NWFSC-TWL).